Mabi19/spaceshot/README.md

 If the `notifications` build option is enabled (it is on by default):
 - the Vala toolchain is required to build,
-- xdg-open and a file manager implementing org.freedesktop.FileManager1 need to be available at runtime.
+- xdg-open and a file manager implementing org.freedesktop.FileManager1 need to be available at runtime,
+- [satty](https://github.com/gabm/satty) is invoked by the edit button, though this is configurable

 Note that notifications depend on a D-Bus service, and the easiest way to make that available is via `meson install`.
 However, for testing, setting the environment variable `$SPACESHOT_NOTIFY_PATH` and running `./build/notify/spaceshot-notify -s` will also work.
 ```sh